methanoliver/pandoc-fimfic/README.md

     the list of supported languages
     in [Prism manual.](http://prismjs.com/#languages-list)

 *   **Basic Styles**: Block quotes are output correctly.
-FimFiction does not have proper Headings, but sensible equivalent formatting will be used, and the formatting can be customized.
+While FimFiction does have proper Headings these days, their formatting can be customized.

     Use Styles in MS Word.
 Ie. Use the drop-down menu of styles to choose the type of paragraph (Normal, Block Quote, Heading, etc.).
 This should work